zaandahl/mewc-infrastructure/README.md

 - They are used by the OpenStack CLI to authenticate with the OpenStack API, and by Terraform to authenticate with the OpenStack provider.

-Remember, always keep your `nectar.env` file secure and do not share it with anyone.
-Also, always remember to add any new files containing sensitive information to your `.gitignore` file.

-## Setting Up OpenStack Credentials

 Before you can use the OpenStack client with Terraform, you'll need to set up your OpenStack credentials.
 These credentials are different from the login you use for the Nectar Dashboard.

 Follow these steps to setup your OpenStack credentials:

-1. Log on to the [Nectar Dashboard](https://dashboard.rc.nectar.org.au) and ensure you're working in the right project (Use the project selector on the top left-hand side).
+- Log on to the [Nectar Dashboard](https://dashboard.rc.nectar.org.au) and ensure you're working in the right project (Use the project selector on the top left-hand side).

-2. Click your email address from the top right corner and click `OpenStack RC File` to download the authentication file.
+- Click your email address from the top right corner and click `OpenStack RC File` to download the authentication file.

-3. Save the authentication file to your computer.
+- Save the authentication file to your computer.
 This file contains all the settings required for authentication, except for your password.

-4. Click `Settings` in the same drop-down menu to get to the `Settings` page.
+- Click `Settings` in the same drop-down menu to get to the `Settings` page.
 Then click `Reset Password` to generate a new OpenStack password.
 This password is used only when working with the CLIs and APIs.
 This password does not replace the password you use to log into the Dashboard.

 You can read more about these steps in the [Nectar Tutorial on OpenStack Credentials](https://tutorials.rc.nectar.org.au/openstack-cli/04-credentials).